vkanta/glsp-mcp/workspace/adas-wasm-components/ARCHITECTURE.md

-# ADAS Standardized Component Architecture
+# ADAS Standardized Component Architecture - Demo/Educational Example

+> **⚠️ IMPORTANT**: This is demonstration code showing how GLSP-MCP concepts can be applied to automotive systems.
+This is NOT production-ready code and should NOT be used in real vehicles.
+It serves as an educational example only.

 ## Overview

-This project implements a standardized ADAS (Advanced Driver Assistance Systems) component architecture using WebAssembly Component Model and WIT (WebAssembly Interface Types) interfaces.
-The architecture provides modular, interoperable components with standardized interfaces for sensor data, AI processing, vehicle control, and system management.
+This project demonstrates a standardized ADAS (Advanced Driver Assistance Systems) component architecture using WebAssembly Component Model and WIT (WebAssembly Interface Types) interfaces.
+The architecture shows how to create modular, interoperable components with standardized interfaces for sensor data, AI processing, vehicle control, and system management.

 ## Architecture Principles